finos/OSLC-handbook/DOCUMENTATION.md

 # YAML key definitions
 Each license has its own block, even if the compliance profile is exactly the same as another license.
 License blocks are arranged alphabetically by licenseID.
+See https://github.com/jlovejoy/OSLC-handbook/blob/master/example.yaml for an example of keys and license block formatting.

 Key definitions are as follows: